Blueberry Peach Fruit Roll-Ups

 • Using a small spatula, spread the fruit puree to the edges of the baking pan and swirl around.

-• Place in the oven for 6-8 hours, or until completely dry.
-This will vary depending on the thickness of the layer on your pan.
+• Place in the oven for 6-8 hours, or until completely dry, checking every 1-2 hours.
+The time will vary depending on the thickness of the layer on your pan.

 • Cool and peel from the baking sheet.
 Cut into strips.
 The edges may be a little more dried out, so remove those if necessary, They don't roll well, but my kids were still happy to snack on them.